webgme/webgme-taxonomy/notes.md

 - how would tags for repos vs artifacts affect search filters?
   - they can consist of the union of the vocabularies defined for the repos and artifacts

-- [ ] metadata for process
-  - name
-  - TaxonomyURL (let's just add this to each)

 - [ ] add support for Base taxonomy (let's call it **General**)
   - how do we handle required tags?